 Board Policy 350, Assessment of Prior Learning, is the College's policy on assessing prior learning.
-The Error!
-Hyperlink reference not valid., p.
-24-25, provides details for students who intend to apply for an assessment of prior learning.
+The 2016-2017 College Catalog, pages 24-25, provides details for students who intend to apply for an assessment of prior learning.

 The English department is the only department that provides department-wide course examinations.
-Instructors teaching EN100W, Fundamentals of English/Writing, administer the final essay for this course and rate the essays.
+Instructors teaching EN 100W, Fundamentals of English/Writing, administer the final essay for this course and rate the essays.
 Essays that instructors have rated as "passing" are forwarded to another instructor for review.
+Assessment of prior learning is provided for students upon request.

 All EN 100W, Fundamentals of English/Writing, courses adhere to the department procedure on the rating of essays.
-With the efforts toward the potential formation and approval of the CCR, the person designated to provide the topics for EN 100W final essay exams shifted from the Department Chairperson of English to the School of Trades and Professional Services (TPS) Associate Dean.
+With the efforts toward the potential formation and approval of the CCR (the possibility of creating a school for all developmental courses is being examined), the person designated to provide the topics for EN 100W final essay exams shifted from the Department Chairperson of English to the TPS Associate Dean.